 Treatment with lingual braces is preferable to a very small amount of patients.
 Largely, who are self-conscious about wearing braces.
 Teenagers are uncomfortable with the traditional “metal mouth,” standing out for the wrong reasons and being teased because of unsightly metal braces.
 Adults worry about how metal braces that, in their mind, are for kids will look, and how they will be judged by others.

 Millions of people in the U.S. have braces, with fully one-fourth of those patients being adults.
 This is just one more reason invisible braces are in high demand.
 Lingual braces attach to the back of the teeth and use the same wires and brackets and move the teeth in the same way as traditional braces.

 Placement of lingual braces creates a host of challenges to overcome, more so than traditional braces.
 Since the brackets are on the tongue side of the teeth they interfere with speech somewhat since the tongue plays a large part in speech.
 Some sounds require the tongue to make contact with the teeth in places there are now brackets.
 Meaning the tongue must find another place to rest.
 Most patients report their speech returns to normal within a month.

 This method is not physically better than traditional braces as far as moving the teeth and correcting dental issues.
-The main benefit to this method is aesthetic.
-The clear liners straighten teeth with a series of liners that gradually move teeth, so they are virtually invisible and can be removed to eat and brush, but they do need to be worn for a minimum of 22 hours per day.
+The main benefit of this method is aesthetic.
+The clear aligners straighten teeth with a series of aligners that gradually move teeth, so they are virtually invisible and can be removed to eat and brush, but they do need to be worn for a minimum of 22 hours per day.
 Patients wear a liner for two weeks before moving to another set.